 Documents to be included as appropriate.
-Those listed in bold must be included (Please note that reports should be no more than 12 months old, unless both the family and the author of the report agree they are still relevant)
+Those listed in bold must be included (Please note that reports should be no more than 12 months old)

-Documents / Reports Date Report Attached?
-Completed One Page Profile (including pupil voice where appropriate) Parent / Carer Consent (including views / opinions) Evidence of Element 1, 2 & proposed element 3 Funding (see guidance notes) Evidence of Programmes of Support with Evaluation and Outcomes (3 cycles of plan, do, review) Current Attainment Stages and Progress over time Copy of the SEN support plan Report from the school nurse where applicable Evidence of Educational Psychologist Involvement or current report Early Help Assessment if in place (a child or young person with identified additional needs should have an early help assessment completed) Behaviour Support Service (information and any report) Specialist teaching Support Services (Information and any report) Speech and Language Therapy Service (any reports held by the school less than 12 months old or pre the re-access date on the report) Physiotherapy , 1
+Documents / Reports Date Completed Report Attached?
+One Page Profile (including pupil voice where appropriate) Parent / Carer Consent (including views / opinions) Evidence of Element 1, 2 & proposed element 3 Funding (see guidance notes) Evidence of Programmes of Support with Evaluation and Outcomes (3 cycles of plan, do, review) Current Attainment Stages and Progress over time Copy of the SEN support plan Evidence of Educational Psychologist Involvement or current report Early Help Assessment if in place (a child or young person with identified additional needs should have an early help assessment completed) Behaviour Support Service (information and any report) Specialist Teaching Support Services (Information and any report)

-(Any reports held by the school less than 12 months old)
+Speech and Language Therapy Service (any reports held by the school less than 12 months old)

-Occupational Therapy
+Physiotherapy (Any reports held by the school less than 12 months old)

-Any reports held by the school less than 12 months old)
+Occupational Therapy Any reports held by the school less than 12 months old)

 Medical Information

 Sensory Support Service

 Social Care

 Virtual School

 Other - Please state

-Reports more than 12 months old Please ensure pages are numbered Copies of emails Incident logs Examples of the child's work Documents in colour Double sided documents or those on A3 /A5 Photographs
+Please do not send: Reports more than 12 months old Please ensure pages are numbered Copies of emails Incident logs Examples of the child's work Documents in colour Double sided documents or those on A3 /A5 Photographs